aksLearning01/docker-course/dockerSpringBootWithMySql/readme.md

-# Todo Web Application using Spring Boot and MySQL as Database
+# Web Application using Spring Boot and MySQL as Database

 Run edu.akslearning.docker.web.SpringBootFirstWebApplication as a Java Application.